Iretha/design-patterns/src/com/smdev/behavioral/README.md

 - When you have many classes with the same behavior (implement the same algorithm) or the behavior should be easily changed (Strategy) /the client should know the available strategies and to use them/
 - When many classes share almost the same behavior or algorithm (Template Method)
 - When you don't want to change the code or you want the algorithm to be in a separate class (Visitor)
+- When you want to provide default behavior, when there is no object (Null Object)